 - Is the supporting text useful?

 - Is social proof needed?

-All of the above questions (and more) need considering when looking for potential conversion killers.
-But, don’t dive headlong into answering them; instead work through each one using a logical framework.
+All of the above questions (and more) need consideration when looking for potential conversion killers.
+But, don’t dive headlong into answering them; instead, work through each one using a logical framework.

 Follow an analytical framework